Indulge your love of peppermint oil with these 30 plus uses for peppermint in hair, beauty, and health.

 About Peppermint Oil

-The active compounds in peppermint oil are menthyl acetate, menthol and menthone, which accounts for its potent properties.
+The active compounds in peppermint oil are menthyl acetate, menthol, and menthone, which account for their potent properties.

 How Is Oil Extracted from Peppermint?

 Peppermint oil is made via steam distillation.
 This is the way most essential oils are extracted from plants.

 The peppermint leaves are crushed fresh or partially dried then combined with a little pressure and steam to release the essential oil from the plant.

 Interesting fact – manufacturers require about 250 pounds of peppermint leaves to produce 1 pound of peppermint essential oil.

 Peppermint Oil Uses for Skin